ExeClim/Isca/docs/source/index.rst

 Isca is a framework for the construction of models of the global circulation of the atmosphere of Earth and other planets at varying levels of realism and complexity.
 The framework uses the dynamical core and the software infrastructure (FMS, for Flexible Modeling System) from the Geophysical Fluid Dynamics Laboratory in Princeton, USA, and some of the physical parameterizations are also taken from there.
 Isca itself is not a single model, nor is it intended to provide a fully 'comprehensive' model capable of weather forecasts or climate projections for policy use.
 Rather, our intent is to take the idea of a model hierarchy seriously and thereby enable the user to make appropriate models for the problem at hand, or to make a connected and traceable sequence of models with feedbacks and processes included or denied as appropriate, ranging from the very simple to the near comprehensive.

 .. figure:: index_fig_marspv.gif
-   :scale: 50
+   :scale: 40

-   Figure 1.
    Isca simulation of the northern Martian winter polar vortex, showing the evolution of Lait-scaled potential vorticity on the 300K isentropic surface from late autumn (Ls 230) through to late winter (Ls 300).
 Figure produced by Emily Ball (University of Bristol), on a developmental branch.

 Isca's user friendly Python front end allows users to quickly and easily configure their experiments.
 Test experiments are included to aid the first-time user in understanding the framework, but can also be used as a basis for more specialised experiments.
 Because of it flexibility and intuitive interface, Isca now has many users thus creating an Isca community that, with the addition of the documentation you can find here, are able to support fellow researchers with ideas and solutions to problems.
-The code is open source and downloadable from `github <https://github.com/ExeClim/Isca>`_, and if you have questions please raise an issue there.
+The code is open source and downloadable from `github <https://github.com/ExeClim/Isca>`_, and if you have questions please `raise an issue <https://github.com/ExeClim/Isca/issues>`_ there.

 The various options for Isca are described in detail in the links in the left column (where appropriate references are also given), and here we just give an overview of what is available.
 Please note that, since Isca is constantly being developed and improved, not all of the options are as yet fully documented.
 We hope that you, the user, may also wish to contribute to Isca's development and documentation.

 Options and configurability
 ---------------------------

 The main code is written in Fortran 90 to which we provide a Python front end.
 The front end enables many model configurations, parameter changes and output options to be set without going into the code itself, but if you wish to make more substantial changes then editing the Fortran may be necessary.

 Dynamical cores and variants:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Primitive equation, spectral model on the sphere.
 This may also be configured as a zonally-symmetric model
 * Shallow water model on the sphere
 * Column model, for example for radiative-convective equilibrium studies
+* Barotropic vorticity equation on the sphere

 Radiative forcing
 ^^^^^^^^^^^^^^^^^
-* Thermal relaxation: Held-Suarez, variations for exoplanets, and a 'top--down' scheme that provides a self-consistent determination of the tropopause
+* Thermal relaxation: Held-Suarez, variations for terrestrial exoplanets, and a 'top--down' scheme that provides a self-consistent determination of the tropopause
 * Grey radiation, with or without water vapour feedback
 * Simple, two IR band (with an IR window) scheme, with a simple solar scheme
 * Comprehensive, multi-band schemes using either SOCRATES or RRTM